PrecisionPilot/Lingolet/README.md

     - [ ] Chinese: Pinyin + English
     - [ ] Chinese Traditional: have both Chinese Simplified & English output
     - [ ] Pinying + simplified conversion supported offline
+- [ ] Input and output clickable text language lables for options
 - [ ] Highlight for definitions (to show tranlation of that text, and definitions if available)
 - [ ] Toggle widget without using clipboard (ctrl + alt + q)
 - [ ] Read aloud